leighvdveen/contrib/migration-db.md

 # Migrate a PostgreSQL Database From One Environment to Another Using Elastio

 A common problem, slowing down the SDLC (Software Development Life Cycles, occurs when the databases in the different environments (dev, qa, staging, and prod) are not in sync.
-And, without an automated process of sorts, DBAs will battle to ensure that every environment's databases are always synchronized.
+And, without an automated process, DBAs will battle to ensure that every environment's databases are always synchronized.

 To solve this challenge, our [Elastio Backup and Restore Database](https://docs.elastio.com/src/backup-restore/backup-databases.html){:target="_blank"} feature saves developers, DBAs, and DevOps Engineers a lot of manual work by automating the database migration function.